nextprocurement/pdf2txt/README.md

 - **original_doc_name** : Original document where the current row info. was extracted.
 - **content** : XML/TXT content extracted from the pdf document.
 - **lang** : 'es'/'ca'/'eu'/'gl', according to the content language.
 - **translated_content** : If previous field was 'ca'/'eu'/'gl', the content translated to spanish.
-None if lang field was 'es'.
+The field will be empyt (pandas '') if lang field was 'es'.